yt1516/DE4-Optimision/Sam_Submission/ReadMe.md

 This master code should be used if looking for outside investment as it also considers returning their money, and profits, to them, whilst giving the community free sustainable energy

 ### Outputs
-Running `Demo.m` will generate the following outputs:
+Running either master code will generate the following outputs:

 _Model_Name_: names of the selected turbine models.